parcel-bundler/website/src/recipes/rsc.md

 For each page, Parcel outputs two files:

 1. A `.html` file, which is used when loading the page from scratch.
-2. A `.rsc` file, which can be used to perform client side navigations.
-This speeds up subsequent navigations similar to a single page app.
+2. A `.rsc` file, which can be used to perform client side navigation.
+This speeds up subsequent navigation similar to a single page app.

 To enable client side navigations, implement a `client.js` file similar to the [example above](#routing).
 In this case, replace `.html` with `.rsc` when fetching.